MrRedhu/cse546-face-pipeline/project2-part2-edge/README.md

-# Project 2 Part 2 — Edge extension (Greengrass + MQTT + SQS + Lambda)
+# Project 2 Part 2 - Edge/IoT Extension (Greengrass + MQTT + SQS + Lambda)

-## What it does
-IoT device publishes base64 video frames to MQTT.
-Greengrass Core runs a face-detection component (MTCNN) that consumes MQTT messages, detects faces on the edge, and pushes work to the SQS request queue.
-Cloud Lambda performs recognition and writes results to SQS response queue.

-## MQTT message shape
-JSON keys:
-- `encoded`  : base64-encoded frame
-- `request_id`: unique request identifier
-- `filename` : image filename

-## AWS resources (not currently deployed)
-- IoT Core + Greengrass (core device)
-- MQTT topic: `clients/<ASU_ID>-IoTThing`
-- SQS request + response queues
-- Lambda face-recognition (SQS trigger)

-## Optional optimization
-If no face is detected on the edge, respond directly with `"No-Face"` via the response queue.

-## Notes
-This repo is sanitized; no `.pem` or credentials are included.
+Greengrass runs face detection on the edge from MQTT frames, then forwards work to cloud recognition via SQS.
+This is a sanitized portfolio copy and is not deployed by default.

 ## Architecture
 <img src="../assets/diagrams/p2_part2.svg" width="900" alt="P2 Part 2 architecture">

+## How it works
+- IoT client publishes base64 frames to an MQTT topic.
+- Greengrass component performs MTCNN face detection on the edge.
+- Detected faces are sent to the SQS request queue for cloud recognition.
+- Recognition Lambda sends results to the SQS response queue.
+- Optional fast path: if no face is detected, edge can send `"No-Face"` directly to the response queue.

+## How to run (high-level, not deployed now)
+- Provision IoT Core + Greengrass Core device.
+- Create SQS request/response queues and deploy the recognition Lambda.
+- Set environment variables (see below or `.env.example` at repo root).
+- Deploy the Greengrass component and publish MQTT frames for testing.

+## Config (env vars)
+- `ASU_ID` (required if `MQTT_TOPIC` is not set)
+- `AWS_REGION` (default `us-east-1`)
+- `MQTT_TOPIC` (default `clients/<ASU_ID>-IoTThing`)
+- `REQUEST_QUEUE_URL` (required)
+- `RESPONSE_QUEUE_URL` (optional for No-Face fast path)

+## What I learned / skills demonstrated
+- Edge ML with Greengrass and MQTT integration.
+- Hybrid pipelines that bridge IoT and cloud services.